Syrian forces who fought Druze militias leave Sweida province under a ceasefire

 The Syrian government has not released any casualty counts from the fighting.

-The Britain-based war monitor Syrian Observatory for Human Rights said at least 516 fighters and civilians were killed on both sides over four days of deadly clashes.
+The Britain-based war monitor Syrian Observatory for Human Rights said nearly 600 fighters and civilians were killed on both sides over four days of deadly clashes.
 The monitor also said at least 86 civilians killed in “field executions” — mostly Druze Syrians killed by government forces and their allies — and that at least three Bedouin civilians were killed in revenge attacks Thursday by Druze militiamen.

 Looting homes and killing civilians